sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ### Guest Virtual Machine States and Types (Part 1/2)

-Several `virsh` commands are affected by the state of the guest virtual machine:
+Several `virsh` commands are affected by the type of the guest virtual machine:
 ‎
 **`Transient`** or **`Persistent`**.